-Once completed the system will be the subject of a clinical trial to determine the extent of any resulting changes in attitude, behaviour and health.
-We expect to use both qualitative evaluation techniques to assess these changes in objective terms, and qualitative evaluation techniques, to explore the detail of individual and social interaction around the system.
-In particular, we are interested in how people weave such technology into everyday life [4], and expect users to develop to tactics and strategies for use beyond our expectations, appropriating or even 'hacking' the technology to suit their own goals, desires and contexts.
-There is clearly great potential in technical explorations using highly accurate specialised assemblies of hardware and software, such as the multi-modal sensor board and iMote of [12], but our study illustrated the pragmatic advantages of a lightweight application running on a mobile phone with no such specialised sensors, and no cumbersome attachments, e.g. being strapped to the body.
-We suggest that a commodity platform will help such a health promoting application be more readily integrated into the lives of the wider population sooner rather than later.
+There is clearly great potential in technical explorations using highly accurate specialised assemblies of hardware and software, such as the multi-modal sensor board and iMote of [14], but our study illustrated the pragmatic advantages of a lightweight application running on a mobile phone with no such specialised sensors, and no cumbersome attachments, e.g. being strapped to the body.
+We suggest that a commodity platform will help such an application be well-integrated into the lives of the wider population sooner rather than later, as so many people already have and use mobile phones.
+In our own future work, we intend to explore new sensing and analysis techniques that can run on commodity phones, especially as they evolve to contain such previously exotic hardware as WiFi, GPS and, in phones such as the Nokia 3220, accelerometers.